kadel/rhdh-local/README.md

 1. (Optional) The node `npx` tool (if you intend to use GitHub authentication in RHDH)
 1. (Optional) A [Red Hat account](https://access.redhat.com/RegistryAuthentication#getting-a-red-hat-login-2) (if you want to use a PostgreSQL database)

+### Note for Mac M1 users

+If you're using an Apple Silicon (M1/M2) Mac, the default RHDH image (`quay.io/rhdh/rhdh-hub-rhel9:1.4`) is not compatible with the ARM64 architecture.
+To fix this, you can add this line to your `.env` file (create the file if it doesn't exist):

+`RHDH_IMAGE=quay.io/rhdh-community/rhdh:next`

+This image supports both `amd64` and `arm64`.
 ## Getting Started With RHDH Local

 1. Clone this repository to a location on your PC